filecoin-project/filecoin-storage-providers-market/src/metrics.md

 The following abbreviations are used throughout this page and site:
 * SLI - service level indicator
 * SLO - service level objective
-* SP - storage provider
+* SP - storage provider.
+And by "storage provider", we mean the entity as defined in the Filecoin protocol with an individual id that commits sectors, accepts deals, etc.

 ## Aggregate Metrics
 These are metrics looking across all stroage providers in the network.
 They correspond with the aggregate views displayed at the [dashboard home](/).